Lars Nootbaar Player Props: Cardinals vs. White Sox

-The St. Louis Cardinals, including Lars Nootbaar (hitting .256 in his past 10 games, with three doubles, a home run, five walks and three RBI), battle starter Touki Toussaint and the Chicago White Sox at Guaranteed Rate Field, Saturday at 2:10 PM ET.
+The St. Louis Cardinals, including Lars Nootbaar (hitting .263 in his past 10 games, with three doubles, a home run, five walks and three RBI), battle starter Lucas Giolito and the Chicago White Sox at Guaranteed Rate Field, Sunday at 2:10 PM ET.

-He had two hits (going 2-for-5) in his most recent game against the White Sox.
+He had a one-hit performance in his most recent game (1-for-4) against the White Sox.

 Lars Nootbaar Game Info & Props vs. the White Sox